 If it makes you feel better… yes, I admit it:

-I even used to have a goldfish that lived in a bowl (it didn’t last long!).
+I even used to have goldfish that lived in a bowl like most people have (my fish didn’t last long!).

 So pet ownership is a learning process for all of us.
 We make mistakes.
 We learn new things along the way.

 Ultimately, we all want the best for our fish.